FABLE-3DXRD/ImageD11/docs/sphx/index.rst

 Welcome to ImageD11's documentation!
 ====================================

 ImageD11 is for identifying individual grains in spotty area detector diffraction images.
-It identifies the spots and helps you to try to index them.
+It finds the spots and helps you to try to index them.
-After you index the spots you can then work on extracting useful information on a grain by grain basis (the program does not do that for you yet).
-Examples of information that could be extracted include orientation, strain and crystallite size, as well as the crystal structure itself.
+After you index the spots you can then work on extracting useful information on a grain by grain basis.
 ImageD11 is intended to be complementary to the rest of the FABLE software.
 ImageD11 has a strong focus on fast preliminary data analysis which can be carried out during experiments in order to make decisions about the experimental setup etc.

 The package includes facilities for peak searching in two dimensional area detector images using a simple threshold.
-A graphical interface can then be used to assist with the calibration of the extracted peak positions and their transformation into scattering vectors (or g-vectors) in reciprocal space.
+A graphical interface is available to assist with the calibration of the extracted peak positions and their transformation into scattering vectors (or g-vectors) in reciprocal space.
 In cases where "relatively few" grains are illuminated by the beam the